tejas1376/cyberlog/README.md

 This app successfully demonstrates a basic yet visually neat GridView UI using beginner-level Flutter concepts.
 It is suitable for academic assignments and learning layout fundamentals.

+# Session 6

+## Project Overview

+CyberLog is a basic Flutter application that demonstrates the core structure of a mobile app using a BottomNavigationBar.
+The app contains three main pages: Home, Logs, and Settings.
+Each page displays different content, and navigation is handled using icons at the bottom of the screen.

+## Features

+BottomNavigationBar for main navigation

+Three main screens:

+Home

+Logs

+Settings

+Smooth switching between screens when icons are tapped

+Use of Card widget to display log information

+Clean and realistic UI using beginner-level Flutter widgets

+## Widgets Used

+MaterialApp – root widget of the application

+Scaffold – provides app structure (AppBar, Body, BottomNavigationBar)

+BottomNavigationBar – used for navigation between pages

+Card – used to display log items with elevation and rounded corners

+ListTile – used inside Card for structured content

+ListView – used to display multiple logs and settings

+Icon and Text – used to show icons and labels

+## How Navigation Works

+The selected tab index is stored in a variable called currentIndex.

+When a user taps a bottom navigation icon, setState() updates the index.

+The body content changes based on the selected index.

+## Role of Card Widget

+The Card widget is used in the Logs page.

+It helps group log information in a clean and readable way.

+Cards provide elevation (shadow) and rounded corners, making the UI look realistic.

+## Learning Outcome

+This project helps in understanding:

+Bottom navigation structure in Flutter

+Screen switching using state

+Use of Card and ListTile widgets

+Building a simple and realistic app layout

+## Conclusion

+The CyberLog app demonstrates a simple yet effective Flutter app structure suitable for beginners.
+It follows material design principles while keeping the code easy to read and understand.